 However, one might rebut that the artwork could not contain its dialectical significance and critical value without the participation of the gardener; that the interaction of the gardener is intrinsic to the meaning of the work — regardless of the simplicity of the task he may have been recruited to carryout.

 Mixed media on canvas • 63x63in • 160x160cm

-Although these views are rooted in competing conceptions of power and authority, this painting and, more importantly, the context it creates, was not intended to answer this question.
+Although these views are rooted in competing conceptions of power and authority, this painting and (more importantly) the context it creates, was not intended to answer this question.

-The goal was merely to make visible certain questions that are often suppressed, but which must be addressed.
-This painting makes these questions undeniable by making the central significance and function of the work to be that of a catalyst and tool for deconstructing itself and the circumstances that produced it - regardless of whether it resulted in something aesthetically pleasing or economically valuable.
+The goal was merely to make visible certain questions that are often suppressed, but which must be acknowledged and addressed.
+This painting makes these questions undeniable by making the central significance and function of the work to be that of a catalyst and tool for deconstructing itself and the circumstances that produced it — regardless of whether it resulted in something aesthetically pleasing or economically valuable.

 Similarly, Jonathan sought to explore beyond the two-dimensional confines of paint-on-canvas in a work that represents the weathered wooden doors and battered wooden gates that are common to the area.

 Historically, entryways have not only been used to block or admit access, but have served as symbols of social status.
 In this way, doors and gates are often socially loaded objects that represent the status of the people or authorities that reign behind them.